ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/adding_new_instrument.rst

 etc.

 Each instrument Python module must include a method with the name ``calculate_system_temperature`` that performs the calculation of system temperature for the instrument.
-This method will be required by the calculator to perform the sensitivity calculation when the instrument is selected.
+The input parameters for this method should be the same as those shown in the example above, as these are the parameters that the calculator will be providing to the method when it is called within the calculation process.
-If there is no specific calculation required for the new instrument, the method can simply include the default calculation as shown below and in the *Default* instrument module.
+The developer can modify the calculation within the method as required for the new instrument, but the method should still be called ``calculate_system_temperature`` and it should still take the same input parameters as shown above.
+If there is no specific calculation required for the instrument, the method can simply include the default calculation as shown below and in the *Default* instrument module.

 .. code-block:: python